olliegardner/seminar-roulette/manual.md

 ### 3.1 Node.js

 Seminar Roulette requires Node.js 12.16.1 or later to be installed on your machine to run.
 [Download Node.js](https://nodejs.org/en/download/) and follow the installation instructions for your operating system.
-Check yo have the correct version of Node.js installed by running `node -v` in your command line.
+Check you have the correct version of Node.js installed by running `node -v` in your command line.

 ### 3.2 npm Packages